IAIK/ascon_hardware/README.md

 ascon_hardware
 ==============

-Hardware implementations of the famous CAESAR authenticated encryption design ASCON
+Hardware implementations of the authenticated encryption design ASCON